See Which Ohio Cities Made the List

 Methodology: We use a variety of factors to determine these rankings.
 To see our full methodology, click here.

 Beautiful Ohio was the birthplace to seven presidents and 24 astronauts.
 If you’re into sports, you may also know that it’s home to the Pro Football Hall of Fame, two Major League Baseball teams, the Rock and Roll Hall of Fame, and of course, the Cincinnati Reds.
 There is quite a lot to see in this state if you’re into nature.
 Hocking Hills State Park, Cincinnati Zoo & Botanical Garden, and Cleveland Metroparks are just a few of the best parks and attractions in the state.
-Ohio is just about as safe as any other state in the US on an average scale, but their safest cities are safer than the national average.
+Ohio is just about as safe as any other state in the US on an average scale (from a violent crime standpoint – stolen identities and the need for identify theft protection is another story), but their safest cities are safer than the national average.
 Let’s take a closer look at Ohio’s safest cities.

 Of the 25 scored cities in Ohio, 7 of them have a Safety Score of at least 80.
 Dublin is the state’s safest city, with a score of 88.53.
 It is a suburban area with a population of 44,931.
 The Dublin Irish Festival, one of the biggest Irish-American festivals, is held here.
 Since it’s a modern suburb, it’s easy to get around by car here.
 There are plenty of things to see and do in Dublin.
 If you enjoy wildlife viewing and interactive exhibits, the Columbus Zoo & Aquarium is great for that.
 If you’re a family looking to cool off at a water park, the Zoombezi Bay is worth taking a look at.
 Simply looking to take a day off in beautiful nature?
 Hayden Falls Park and Indian Run Falls are highly recommended in Dublin.